DaikiKumakura/CRiSM/README.md

 - `--list`: Path to the file listing the marker genes.
 - `-t`, `--threads`: Number of threads to use for the analysis.

+## CITATION

+If you use CRiSM in your research, please cite the following:

+Kumakura, D. (2024).
+CRiSM: Concatenated Ribosomal Sequence Marker gene package for phylogenetic analysis.
+GitHub repository.
+Available at [https://github.com/DaikiKumakura/CRiSM](https://github.com/DaikiKumakura/CRiSM).

 ## Contributing

 Contributions to CRiSM are welcome!
 If you have suggestions for improvements or new features, please fork the repository, make your changes, and submit a pull request.